trunkclub/styleguide/README.md

  *   at a later date.
 It wraps after 80 characters and following lines are
  *   indented by two spaces.
  *
- * @tag This is a tag named 'tag'
+ * @tag This is a tag named ‘tag’
  *
- * 1. A helpful description of a declaration's purpose.
+ * 1. A helpful description of a declaration’s purpose.
  * 2. Another declaration or collection of declarations can reference this
  *    comment with an inline comment corresponding to the lists number.
  */